Title: Fear for Miss Betony

 Things begin to change in the second half of the story.
 First, it’s all slow and steady – it makes you feel there’s something sinister at play and yet, things are calm.
 And then, wham!
 Emma finds the key to the mystery – but, is it too late?
 The murderer is getting closer and closer; will they kill again?

 The only niggle I had with this story is the abrupt ending.
 With so much suspense built throughout, I was hoping things to end in a better way.
 After Emma’s light-bulb moment, Inspector Purdoe enters the scene.
-Bowers has woven such an intricate mystery around Emma Betony you will never realise that the clues were all there; right in front of ya; from the beginning of the story; but your grey cells were enjoying a siesta!
+Bowers has woven such an intricate mystery around Emma Betony you will never realize that the clues were all there; right in front of ya; from the beginning of the story; but your grey cells were enjoying a siesta!
 Hmph!

 If I have to dig deeper into our main character, Emma Betony, I would say, she’s portrayed as a strong and independent woman.
 A spinster, yes, but Emma Betony is someone who is not afraid of the mystery the future holds.
 Greengrocer’s daughter or not, Emma Betony knows to survive.
 She’s always been a survivor and nothing would change that, come ghosts or fortune-tellers.